Start here

 These are the right pages when the issue is already live, the change window is close, or the team wants an external review before making the wrong move.

-Practical review for inherited estates, weak operational ownership, and environments that need a real fix order.
+Practical review for inherited environments, weak operational ownership, and environments that need a real fix order.

 Performance and concurrency review for blocking, deadlocks, broad slowness, and unstable workload behavior.